Introduction: Overview of the People Design Framework

 If you are a tech company CEO, you know that the true value of your company resides in the hearts and minds of your people.
 It is their current output and future potential that inform the confidence of your investors and define the upper boundaries of company growth.

-While this book’s primary focus is on tech company CEOs, the concepts presented are relevant for CEOs, senior executives, and mid-managers in any sector.
+While this book’s primary focus is on tech company CEOs, the concepts presented are relevant for CEOs, senior executives, and mid-managers in any company.
 Here you will find a new approach to leadership.
 Leadership is about unleashing human talent to accomplish great things.
 It’s about leverage.
 It involves not only decisions about people but also the way you interact with people.
 As such, in this book, we explore a People Design Framework made up of two parts — decision dynamics and human dynamics.

 Designing an effective organization is complex.
 To select the right competency given a strategy, to accurately define roles and hierarchy, to determine staffing levels, to assign responsibility, to delegate authority, and to compensate appropriately are not small feats.
 When executed well, you achieve an organization design aligned with the task at hand.
 This process is called decision dynamics.

-To create such an organization design, you must consider first your mission and vision, and second, compare both to your current market position.
-Third, you identify the key strategic imperatives that matter now and fourth, you consider any people implications.
 These steps prepare you to evaluate and update your organization design — to identify the competencies, architecture, responsibility assignments, delegations of authority, and compensation structures needed to take your company to the next level.
 Reorganizations large and small are in the domain of decision dynamics.
 Decision dynamics are episodic.

 - Directional voice